 Financial Statement Presentation - Financial statement presentation follows the recommendations of U.S. generally accepted accounting principles in accordance with Financial Accounting Standards Board Accounting Standards Codification, Not-for-Profit Entities - Presentation of Financial Statements.
 Under those principles, the Organization is required to report information regarding its financial position and activities according to two classes of net assets - net assets without donor restrictions and net assets with donor restrictions.

 Net assets without donor restrictions - These net assets are available to finance the general operations of the Organization.
-The only limits on the use of net assets without donor restrictions are the broad limits resulting from the nature of the Organization, the environment in which it operates, and the purposes specified in its organizing documents.

 NOTE 2.
 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)